Krb686/nanotimer/README.md

 Once again, just two changes from normal.
 First, your function to be timed, in this case 'loadFile' (which is just a proxy function to perfom fs.readFile) must accept a callback parameter.
 Second, in the callback of whatever asynchronous task is being performed inside the proxy, the callback passed in must be called after everything is finished.
-Internally, an unnamed function is presented as the callback to whatever the task is.
-That callback that you call manually immediately takes the 2nd reference time, and then calls the callback visible to it inside the timer, the callback function you specified to timer.time.
+That callback that you call manually immediately takes the 2nd reference time, and then calls your callback specified in timer.time, ending the process.

 ## .clearInterval()
 * Clears current running interval